COVID-19: UN Security Council to Meet Over Pandemic

-Following disagreements especially between the United States and China over the coronavirus pandemic, the UN Security Council will meet on Thursday, March 9, to discuss for the first time.
+After weeks of disagreement especially between the United States and China, the UN Security Council will meet Thursday to discuss the coronavirus pandemic for the first time.

-Led by Germany, nine of the council’s 10 non-permanent members requested a closed-door meeting; a video conference to maintain social distancing last week, fed up with the body’s inaction over the unprecedented global crisis.
+Led by Germany, nine of the council’s 10 non-permanent members requested the closed-door meeting should be a video conference to maintain social distancing last week, fed up with the body’s inaction over the unprecedented global crisis.

 Talks are moving in the right direction, diplomats said, and Washington is no longer insisting UN language refer to the virus as coming from China, which had infuriated Beijing.